Capu720/ADOO_OOMetricsInvestigation_Team1/README.md

 java AnalizadorMetricas Player.java Persona.java ...

-In the folder "Reportes", you can see the analysis of you java files
+In the same folder that you are running the java class,you can find the txt with the report of your java file

 Enjoy it :)